finbourne/lusid-sdk-python-preview/sdk/docs/PortfolioGroupsApi.md

 # **get_portfolio_group_relations**
 > ResourceListOfRelation get_portfolio_group_relations(scope, code, effective_at=effective_at, as_at=as_at, filter=filter, identifier_types=identifier_types)

-[DEPRECATED] Get Relations for Portfolio Group
+[EXPERIMENTAL] Get Relations for Portfolio Group

 Get relations for the specified Portfolio Group